 Crohn’s disease typically affects the end of the small bowel and the beginning of the colon.
-However, it may affect any part of the GI tract from the mouth to the anus.
+However, it may affect any part of the GI tract from the mouth to the anus and can affect the superficial and deep layers of the intestinal wall.
 It is most commonly diagnosed in people ages 20 to 30, and those with a family history of inflammatory bowel disease have a 20% higher chance of developing it.